Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 </span>
 <span class="caption">User flow</span>

-The pop-up editor was a new product from Canva where people can integrate the Canva editor into their own website.
-It’s officially called the [**Canva Button**](https://www.canva.com/button/).
+The pop-up Canva editor embedded in the page was from a new product from Canva called the [**Canva Button**](https://www.canva.com/button/).
+Using the Canva Button SDK, developers can integrate the Canva editor into their own website.

 My favorite part of the microsite was the design page.

-It featured an **interactive animated background** and a **billboard preview** of the participant’s newly-created design, as shown briefly in the video above.
+It featured an **interactive animated background** and a **billboard preview** of the participant’s newly-created design.

 <video muted playsinline autoplay loop>
 	<source src="../video/canvapasko_interact.mp4">